dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/readiness-assessment.md

 Explanation: The Readiness Assessment generally takes the form of either a formal Readiness Evaluation Report or a structured, less formal Readiness Checklist.

 Question: What is the primary purpose of identifying gaps in a Readiness Assessment?
-A: To evaluate marketing strategies
+A: To evaluate marketing strategies and customer feedback
-B: To identify gaps in readiness as risks to achieving the desired end state
+B: To pinpoint readiness gaps as risks to achieving the desired end state
-C: To outline future organizational hierarchies
+C: To outline future organizational hierarchies and reporting structures
-D: To focus on external competitor analysis
+D: To focus on external competitor analysis and market share
 Answer: B
 Explanation: The primary purpose of identifying gaps in a Readiness Assessment is to consider these gaps as risks to achieving the desired end state, leading to the development of risk responses.

 Question: How do Unique and Generic Aspects play a role in a Readiness Assessment?
-A: Unique Aspects are standardized across industries, while Generic Aspects are specific to each project.
+A: Unique Aspects are standardized across industries, while Generic Aspects are specific to each project or product.
-B: Unique Aspects depend on the specific product or organization, while Generic Aspects are fundamental and often standardized.
+B: Unique aspects vary based on the product or organization, while generic aspects are standardized fundamentals.
 C: Both Unique and Generic Aspects are irrelevant to the assessment process.
 D: Unique Aspects focus on financial planning, whereas Generic Aspects deal with employee training.
 Answer: B